Blessing-dev1/Blessing-dev1/README.md

-Hi, I’m Blessing A Sithole @Blessing-dev1
+Hi, I’m Blessing A Sithole (@Blessing-dev1).

-I’m interested in software development and engineering I’m currently learning the IBM Full Stack Software Developer Professional Certificate and trying to develop some applications using online resources and AI
+I’m passionate about software development and engineering, currently expanding my skills through the IBM Full Stack Software Developer Professional Certificate.
+I enjoy building innovative applications by leveraging online resources and AI technologies.

-I’m looking to collaborate on software development projects Reach me at addingtonbsitho@gmail.com or @Blessing-dev1
+I’m eager to collaborate on exciting software projects and contribute to impactful solutions.

+Feel free to connect with me at addingtonbsitho@gmail.com or on GitHub @Blessing-dev1.

 Pronouns: He/Him

 ⚡ Fun fact: If others can do it, why not me?